systemjs/systemjs/README.md

 ```
 Using an [`import:` URL](https://github.com/WICG/import-maps/#import-urls) the `src` attribute in HTML can reference [import maps](/docs/import-maps.md).
 ### Loading with System.import
-You can also dynamically load modules at any time with System.import().
+You can also dynamically load modules at any time with `System.import()`:

 ```js
 System.import('/js/main.js');